myelintek/documentation/content/project.rst

 .. image:: ../_static/project/browse_project.jpg

-From this dashboard, you can access your Labs, Jobs, as well as settings of your chosen project.
+From this dashboard, you can access your Labs as well as settings of your chosen project.

 .. image:: ../_static/project/browse_project_dashboard.jpg